 Why Learning Lab VT?

-As a community, #vted is struggling to figure out how to get personalized learning right.
+As a community, #vted is striving to figure out how to get personalized learning right.
 And that's okay!
 There's no one way to do it.
 In fact, we think it's incredibly helpful to see and experience many different approaches to personalization.
 And that's why we built this program.
 We're all in this together.
 Find out more about our guiding ethos and operating principles here.

 Where are Learning Lab VT locations?